20 Tips for School Social Media

 8. Gather User-Generated Content for Your School

 User-generated content (UGC) is content that someone outside your organization creates and lets you use.
-The key advantages of user-generated content are that it’s authentic, gets your community engaged with you, and lightens your workload.
+The key advantage of user-generated content is that it’s authentic.

-Here’s an example of UGC in action, courtesy of the social media masterminds of National Geographic.
-Notice how they credit the original poster and use appropriate hashtags to expand their reach:
+Here’s an example of UGC in action, courtesy of the social media masters of National Geographic:

 How can you implement user-generated content into your school’s social media strategy?

-Just be sure to ask if it’s all right for you to repost their content.
+Just be sure to ask if it’s all right for you to repost content or make it known your school will be featuring any submitted photos.

 9. Promote Your School’s Social Media